top of page

 I am not saying that women should suffer.
 But during menopause, I learned how to listen to my body and spirit.
 I went within and asked my higher self what she needed from me.
 The discomfort motivated me to focus on myself, ask for what I needed, and not tolerate the bullshit anymore.
 I personally believe that if I hadn't decided to listen to the calling and medicated with hormone replacement to snuff out my fire, I wouldn't be where I am today spiritually.
 I also understand that every woman's threshold is different, even in childbirth and postpartum.
 I chose to supplement with herbal remedies vs. pharmaceuticals, but every woman needs to listen to her body and not the advice from other women and what worked for them.
 You can still do the inner work without losing your mind. 😂

 Getting back to the children.
 I believe missing the initiation is perhaps the greatest tragedy of our family lineage, as it leaves our children without the wise, fierce leadership of the women and a strong sense of their roots.
-Women who don't know their value raise children who don't believe in their worth and go out in the world looking for something external to make them feel whole.
+Women who don't know their value raise children who don't believe in their worth, and grow into young adults who search the world for something external to make them feel whole and seen.
 That is where the imbalance of the cyclical nature occurred.
 The patriarchy removed the Orb from the cycle of life for a hierarchical phallus Sky-God who punishes his children for sin, and sacrifices the innocent for male dominance power.

 Which brings me back full circle on how the universe taught me to find my magic, so that I could create a system that I used and inspire women to remember their magic and live a life that feels enchanting, and empowered to save the children.